WSLockhart/WSLockhart.github.io/physics.md

 * (will post more soon!)

-> "If I have seen further it is only by standing on the shoulders of Giants." - Isaac Newtons
+> "If I have seen further it is only by standing on the shoulders of Giants." - Isaac Newton

 ### __Resources__: